TL:DR

 ComputerWorld Article – Watch out for Gmail’s new Confidential Mode.
 It’s easy and useful, but Google’s new ‘secure email’ is neither secure nor email.

-BetaNews Article -ProtonMail criticizes Gmail’s confidential mode for being neither secure nor private.
+BetaNews Article -ProtonMail criticizes Gmail’s confidential mode messages for being neither secure nor private.
 It says that people “don’t need to settle for fake privacy”, saying the “confidential mode” available in Gmail is “misleading” and “little more than a marketing strategy”.